-- For all overtime earned, members shall receive either compensatory time off or pay, at the discretion of the Fire Chief.
+- 5. For all overtime earned, members shall receive either compensatory time off or pay, at the discretion of the Fire Chief.
+Only the actual hours worked may be held as "comp time".
+Any FLSA overtime earned will be paid in the pay period earned.
+Use of comp time will follow Annual Leave Guidelines.
 Members of the unit will not be permitted to accrue more than 96 hours of compensatory time for overtime worked. - 6.
-Fire Fighters, Fire Engineers, Fire Captains and Battalion Chiefs mandated to attend training sessions on non-regularly assigned shifts will be compensated at the rate of one and one-half (1-1/2) times their base rate.

-- 7. 40-hour employee working over 8 hours per day if on the 5/8 schedule, or a 40 hour employee working over 9 hours per day on a 44/36 schedule. - 8.
+Fire Fighters, Fire Engineers, Fire Captains and Battalion Chiefs mandated to attend training sessions on non-regularly assigned shifts will be compensated at the rate of one and one-half (1-1/2) times their base rate. - 7.
+40-hour employee working over 8 hours per day if on the 5/8 schedule, or a 40 hour employee working over 9 hours per day on a 44/36 schedule. - 8.
 40-hour employee working over 40 hours per week. - 9.
-If an employee is scheduled or directed by the department to work on a designated City holiday, he/she shall receive pay at premium rate (no comp time) for the time worked, during the first twelve hours of the shift beginning the morning of the holiday only. - II.
+If a suppression employee (56 hour schedule) is scheduled or directed by the department to work on the actual holiday (vs. City observed holiday), he/she shall receive pay at premium rate (no comp time) for the time worked, during the first twelve hours of the shift beginning the morning of the actual holiday only. - II.
 1. The City and Local 145 agree to declare a 28-day work cycle for Fire Fighters, Fire Engineers, Fire Captains, and Battalion Chiefs in accordance with Section 7k of the Fair Labor Standards Act.